lljb3/Corp-Full-Theme-4/README.md

 3. Expand on page loaders when AJAX is activated and refine AJAX functionality in general.

-4. Integrate a proprietary Bootstrap 4 version of Fusion Page Builder directly into theme includes.
-This requires updating the fusion-core.php, fusion-bootstrap.css, fusion-core.css, fusion-core-admin.css, fusion-core-admin.js, and replacing the Bootstrap 3 admin scripts with Bootstrap 4.
-The extensions will also be added to the theme.
-The theme size might expand since it's including extra plugins in the core theme.

 ## What's new in 4.0.2?

 1. Updated some minor CSS and JavaScript changes to templates.